-Faux locs is a great protective style.
-The hair that is used to make these braids totally cover your natural hair so that it can grow undisturbed.
-It is also perfect for all those women who are not ready for permanent styles, like dreads.
+Faux locs are a great protective style.
+The hair that is used to make these braids totally covers your natural hair so that it can grow undisturbed.
+It is also perfect for all those women who are not ready for permanent styles like dreads.
 You can easily create different faux locs styles, from relaxed and casual to elegant and chic.

 Best Hair for Faux Locs

-Faux locs look is created by using human or synthetic hair and yarn.
-Best hair for individual crochet faux locs is definitely synthetic hair, such as Marley or Kanekalon hair.
+The Faux locs look is created by using human or synthetic hair and yarn.
+The best hair for individual crochet faux locs is definitely synthetic hair, such as Marley or Kanekalon hair.

 Marley hair will provide you with a kinky texture and natural appearance.
 It is excellent to use for Havana and Kinky twists.